AOL83/Remember-Me-By-Trade/README.md

 ### Known Bugs

--   On some mobile devices the nav toggle button pushes towards the the bottm of the navigation bar.
+-   On some mobile devices the nav toggle button pushes towards the bottom of the navigation bar container.
 -   On Microsoft Edge and Internet Explorer Browsers, the all pages have a slight bounce in the x&y axis.